jamesdonoh/mobile-applications/report.md

 A simple [Kanban](https://en.wikipedia.org/wiki/Kanban)-style board was created to track units of work in progress in various categories (e.g. 'In progress', 'Ready', 'Up next') and ensure that nothing was missed.
 This was implemented using the [Trello](https://trello.com) card management tool.

 `git` was used as a VCS (Version Control System).
 Even though only a single developer was working on the project at any one time, this made it possible to easily step back to previous versions to help fix bugs, and to view a history of development progress.
-The repository was also pushed to GitHub as a backup and can be browsed online at <https://github.com/jamesdonoh/halfpricesushi-android>.
+The repository was also pushed to GitHub as a backup and can be browsed online at <https://github.com/jamesdonoh/HalfPrice Sushi-android>.

 ## Multi-device support

 The dual-pane tablet mode described above can be implemented on Android by providing different XML layout files and then using 'configuration qualifiers' to determine when those layouts should be applied.
 In earlier versions the recommendation was to use the generalised screen sizes (such as `large`, `xlarge`) to select layouts; this has been deprecated since Android 3.2 in favour of using `dp` (density-independent pixel) sizes [@androidscreens].

-In the case of _halfpricesushi_, I have decided to use the dual-pane mode on devices where the available screen width is over 600dp (the typical width of a 7" tablet).
+In the case of _HalfPrice Sushi_, I have decided to use the dual-pane mode on devices where the available screen width is over 600dp (the typical width of a 7" tablet).
 This is implemented by providing two XML layout files for `OutletListFragment`:

     res/layout/fragment_outlet_list.xml           # For handsets
     res/layout-w600dp/fragment_outlet_list.xml    # For tablets